National Highway 373 (India)

 National Highway 373, commonly referred to as NH 373 is a national highway in India.
-Its old name was NH 75.
 It is a secondary route of National Highway 73.
 The NH-373 runs in the state of Karnataka in India.
 Starting point is AIT Circle, Chikmagalur and ending point is Bilikere and connected Cities are Chikmagalur, Hassan, Holenarasipura.

 Route

 NH-373 passes through Chikmagalur, Belur, Hassan, Holenarasipura, Krishnarajanagara and Bilikere in the state of Karnataka.